ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 When it comes to getting fit, if you’re riding an electric bike that produces too much power, it can minimise the health benefits.
 If you have a lot of power on tap, It’s always tempting to let the motor do all the work, when really you need the motor to be sharing the workload equally.

-Most countries have laws governing the maximum amount of power an electric bike can produce before its considered a motorcycle.
+Most countries have e-bike laws governing the maximum amount of power an electric bike can produce before it’s considered a moped.

 In the UK, EU and Australia that limit is currently 250 watts of continuous power – equivalent to one third of a horsepower.
 The maximum assisted speed is also limited by law to 15.5mph (25 km/h).
 Once you exceed this speed the motor ceases to assist.
 There is a buffer zone, and some factory e-bikes I have ridden give assist to about 17 mph.